base/base/docs/specs/experimental/alligator.md

 The `Alligator` contract ensures backwards compatibility by allowing the migration of delegation state from the token contract.

+## Migration

+All write functions in the `Alligator` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
+If a user has not been migrated, the `Alligator` MUST copy the delegation and checkpoint data from the token contract to its own state.
+After copying the data, the `Alligator` MUST update the `migrated` mapping to reflect that the address has been migrated.

 ## User Flow